Collaboration with Nazi Germany and Fascist Italy: Macedonia

-In Bulgaria-annexed Vardar Macedonia, the occupation authorityt organized the Ohrana into auxiliary security forces.
+In Bulgaria-annexed Vardar Macedonia, the occupation authority organized the Ohrana into auxiliary security forces.
 On 11 March 1943, Skopje's entire Jewish population was deported to the gas chambers of Treblinka concentration camp.

 Slovene Lands

 The Axis powers divided the Slovene Lands into three zones.
 Germany occupied the largest, northern part.
 Italy annexed the southern part, and Hungary annexed the northeast part, Prekmurje.
 As in the rest of Yugoslavia, the Nazis used the Slovene Volksdeutsche to further their aims, in groups like the Deutsche Jugend (German Youth) which was used as an auxiliary military force for guard duty and fighting the partisans, and the Slovenian National Defense Corps.

 The Slovene Home Guard (Domobranci) was a collaborationist force formed in September 1943 in the Province of Ljubljana (then a part of Italy).
 It was led by former general Leon Rupnik but had limited autonomy, and at first, functioned as an auxiliary police force that assisted the Germans in anti-partisan actions.
 Later, it gained more autonomy and conducted most of the anti-partisan operations in Ljubljana.
 Much of the Guard's equipment was Italian (confiscated when Italy dropped out of the war in 1943), although German weapons and equipment were used as well, especially later in the war.
 Similar, but much smaller units, were also formed in the Littoral (Primorska) and Upper Carniola (Gorenjska).
 The Blue Guard, also known as the Slovene Chetniks, was an anti-communist militia led by Karl Novak and Ivan Prezelj.

 The Anti-Communist Volunteer Militia (MVAC), was under Italian authority.
 One of the biggest components of the MVAC was the Civic Guards (Vaške Straže), a Slovene volunteer military organization formed by the Italian Fascist authorities to fight the partisans, as well as some collaborationist Chetniks units.
 The Legion of Death (Legija Smrti), was another Slovene anti-partisan armed unit formed after the Blue Guard joined the MVAC.